Falling for My Enemy

 Begin your storyFree.
 15 minutes.
 No account needed.

-Why readers search for books like Falling for My Enemy
+What draws readers who loved Falling for My Enemy

 You want enemies-to-lovers that feels organic.
 Where the animosity has history and reasons, where the shift to attraction is gradual rather than a sudden flip, where both people resist the feelings because admitting them means confronting how wrong they've been about each other.